istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/overview/index.md

 Most tracing backends now use the [OpenTelemetry](/docs/tasks/observability/distributed-tracing/opentelemetry/) protocol to receive traces, though Istio also supports legacy protocols for projects like [Zipkin](/docs/tasks/observability/distributed-tracing/zipkin/) and [Apache SkyWalking](/docs/tasks/observability/distributed-tracing/skywalking/).

 ## Configuring tracing

 Istio provides a [Telemetry API](/docs/tasks/observability/distributed-tracing/telemetry-api/) which can be used to configure distributed tracing, including selecting a provider, setting [sampling rate](/docs/tasks/observability/distributed-tracing/sampling/) and header modification.

 ## Extension providers

-[Extension providers](https://istio.io/latest/docs/reference/config/istio.mesh.v1alpha1/#MeshConfig-ExtensionProvider) are defined in `MeshConfig`, and allow defining the configuration for a trace backend.
-Supported providers are OpenTelemetry, Zipkin, SkyWalking, DataDog and Stackdriver.
+[Extension providers](/docs/reference/config/istio.mesh.v1alpha1/#MeshConfig-ExtensionProvider) are defined in `MeshConfig`, and allow defining the configuration for a trace backend.
+Supported providers are OpenTelemetry, Zipkin, SkyWalking, Datadog and Stackdriver.

 ## Building applications to support trace context propagation